Child Care Advocate Program

 - Act as a liaison to child care resource and referral agencies.

 - Serve as liaison to businesses, education groups, child care provider organizations, Resource and Referral Agencies, and other child care programs.

 - Assist county government and community agencies in capacity building and quality improvement efforts to ensure the availability of quality child care.

 - Assist in the coordination of complaints and concerns on behalf of children in child care.

-The CCAP is administered from within the Community Care Licensing Division’s Advocacy and Technical Support Unit in the Quality Assurance, Advocacy and Technical Support Bureau.
+The CCAP is administered from within the Community Care Licensing Division’s Advocacy and Technical Support Unit in the Technical Assistance and Advocacy Bureau.